The MU Journey

-The Methodist University Journey is about embracing experiences outside of the classroom, fulfilling the university’s mission to engage, enrich, and empower its students and community.
-The four components of the MU Journey are Leadership Development, Community Engagement, Global Education, and Undergraduate Research and Creativity.
+The MU Journey is about embracing experiences outside of the classroom, fulfilling the university’s mission to engage, enrich, and empower its students and community.
+The four components of the MU Journey are Leadership Development, Community Engagement, Global Education, and Research and Creativity.

 Monarch Review is Methodist University’s journal of undergraduate research and creativity.
 This student-run journal features work from all academic and artistic disciplines, ranging from literary analysis to life sciences and from photography to musical performances (but excluding creative writing).
 Undergraduates may submit outstanding work to be considered for the annual publication.